 Pubs in Southwest

-Beer O'Clock Full menu available.
-WiFi available New entry in the Guide in 2016
+Beer O'Clock Full menu WiFi available New entry in the Guide in 2016

 In the same restaurant complex that houses downtown Portland's Lardo sandwich shop and Grass pasta restaurant (and under common ownership with both places), Beer Belly feels almost more like a diner with a lot of taps than a typical pub.
 Beer selection is wide-ranging.
 Note that this place started business as "Beer Belly," before a cease-and-desist forced the name change.